joergen7/erlang-red/README.md

 - `COMPUTEFLOW`=`499288ab4007ac6a` - flow to be used.
 This can also be a comma separated list of flows that are all started.
 - `DISABLE_FLOWEDITOR`=`YES` - any value will do, if set the flow editor is disabled.

-Also be aware that Erlang-RED supports a `PORT` env variable to specifying the port upon which Cowboy will listen on for connections.
+Also be aware that Erlang-Red supports a `PORT` env variable to specifying the port upon which Cowboy will listen on for connections.
 The default is 8080.

 Heroku uses this to specify the port to connect for a docker image so that its load balancer can get it right.